ashgithub/holiday-trivia/project-brief.md

 Participants can type answers or speak.
 Browser-native voice-to-text converts speech to text.
 Pressing Enter sends responses.
 Some question types allow only one correct attempt.
 Drawing and Wheel of Fortune allow multiple guesses.

 ## Scoring
-Correct guesses win a point.
-The leaderboard shows top winners.
-Ties are decided by the quiz master.
+Time-based scoring: Correct answers receive points equal to the number of seconds remaining when answered (0-30 points).
+Incorrect answers receive 0 points.
+Scores accumulate across all questions.
+The leaderboard shows cumulative scores with top winners displayed.
+Ties are decided outside the app.

 ## Technical Stack
 - Pure Python, HTML, JS, CSS application